PowerCartel/PackProbe/README.md

 PackProbe
 =========

-Arduino code to read Smart Battery data from laptop battery packs using SMBus/I2C
+PackProbe arduino code to read Smart Battery data from laptop battery packs using SMBus/I2C

+For more details and instructions on use see http://powercartel.com/projects/PackProbe